bruno-portfolio/bruno-portfolio/README.md

-# Bruno | Agronomist & AI Solutions Architect
+# Bruno | Agronomist & Tech Enthusiast

 Bridging Agronomic Science and Data Technology.
-Leveraging a solid background from UFV and 3 years of experience in process optimization at IBM, I develop technical solutions for the AgTech ecosystem.
+With a background from UFV and 3 years of experience in process optimization at IBM, I build practical, production-minded solutions for the AgTech ecosystem.

-My methodology is centered on AI Orchestration using Large Language Models to architect, code, and deploy complex tools with a total focus on business logic and technical feasibility.
+I focus on engineering rigor and delivery, clear problem framing, reproducible pipelines, automated tests when applicable, and documentation that makes tools easy to run, evaluate, and maintain.
+I also use modern tooling (including LLMs when useful) to accelerate research and prototyping—without compromising correctness or maintainability.

 ---